WarrantyVoid/CarND-P05-Vehicle-Detection/writeup.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+#####Implementation issues
+There main issue during implementation was the performance of the algorithm.
+Even though I made compromises regarding the number of scales and the window overlap and even though I used `cv2.HogDescriptor` to calculate the HOGs only once for each scale, the algorithm is still taking about 1s per frame which makes it unsuited for real time applications.
+Maybe using single channel HOG and further reducing the window count and overlap would have helped.

+#####Weak points
+Situations in which the algorithm will struggle:
+* Partially visible/covered vehicle (e.g. parking vehicles)
+* Vehicles in unlearnt angles (front view, side view)
+* Unlearnt vehicle shapes (e.g. trucks, beatles)

+Right now, there are a lot of images in the data set which refer to the very same car occurance.
+In order to improve the situation, the data set could be extended by more different car models, car colors and car angles.

+One missing point in the solution is also the capability to track individual cars.
+E.g. in the current implementation, the labels flip when the black and white car pass each other.
+An extended solution could calculate something like a feature signature from the HOG inside the matching windows of each individually detected car.
+These signatures could be tracked and updated over successive frames and be stored inside a "surrounding car" short-term memory.
+Given also the trajectory for each vehicle, this would allow to even track vehicles while hidden behind obstacles.

+Another weak point is the missing depth perception and the incapability to generate tight 3-dimensional bounding boxes.
+I have no idea how to improve this though other than using additional input devices.

+Other another note, this method of vehicle detection seems to have some similarity to an inception type neural network:
+* The search windows on different scales remind me of parallel convolutions with different kernel sizes
+* The calculation of the gradient directions could be seen as a special type of non-linearity
+* The strongest orientation histogram binning is similar to max pooling
+* The SVM would represent the classifier layer